weecology/data-sharing-paper/data_sharing_ms.md

 Data sharing benefits both the community and the data sharer.
 The benefits to the scientific community of sharing data are substantial [@fienberg1985].
-It allows 1) the results of existing analyses to be reproduced and improved upon [@fienberg1985],
+It allows 1) the results of existing analyses to be reproduced and improved upon [@fienberg1985; @poisot2013],
 2) data to be combined in meta-analyses to reach general conclusions [@fienberg1985],
 3) new approaches to be applied to the data and new questions asked using it [@fienberg1985], and
-4) can facilitate approaches to scientific inquiry that couldn't even be considered without broad scale data sharing [@hampton2013].
+4) approaches to scientific inquiry that couldn't even be considered without broad scale data sharing [@hampton2013].
-As a result, data sharing is increasingly required by funding agencies (e.g., [NSF](http://www.nsf.gov/bfa/dias/policy/dmp.jsp), [NIH](http://grants.nih.gov/grants/guide/notice-files/NOT-OD-03-032.html), [NSERC](http://www.nserc-crsng.gc.ca/Professors-Professeurs/FinancialAdminGuide-GuideAdminFinancier/Responsibilities-Responsabilites_eng.asp), [FWF](http://www.fwf.ac.at/en/public_relations/oai/index.html)), journals [@whitlock2010; @piwowar2008], and potentially by law (e.g. [FASTR](http://doyle.house.gov/sites/doyle.house.gov/files/documents/2013%2002%2014%20DOYLE%20FASTR%20FINAL.pdf)).
+As a result, data sharing is increasingly required by funding agencies (e.g., [NSF](http://www.nsf.gov/bfa/dias/policy/dmp.jsp), [NIH](http://grants.nih.gov/grants/guide/notice-files/NOT-OD-03-032.html), [NSERC](http://www.nserc-crsng.gc.ca/Professors-Professeurs/FinancialAdminGuide-GuideAdminFinancier/Responsibilities-Responsabilites_eng.asp), [FWF](http://www.fwf.ac.at/en/public_relations/oai/index.html)), journals [@piwowar2003; @whitlock2010], and potentially by law (e.g. [FASTR](http://doyle.house.gov/sites/doyle.house.gov/files/documents/2013%2002%2014%20DOYLE%20FASTR%20FINAL.pdf)).
-Sharing data also directly benefits the person sharing the data through increased citation numbers and peer recognition in the scientific community [@piwowar2007; @piwowar2013].
+Sharing data also directly benefits the person sharing the data through increased citation rates and peer recognition in the scientific community [@piwowar2007; @piwowar2013; @poisot2013].
+Published data are now also officially considered by some grant review panels [@piwowar2013; @poisot2013].
-These benefits will likely result in new collaborations and increased productivity.
+Therefore, sharing your data results in direct academic credit will likely also result in new collaborations and increased productivity.
 Shared datasets that are documented and standardized are also more easily reused in the future by the original investigator.

 Despite these potential benefits to both the community and individual, many scientists are still reluctant to share data.
-Reluctance to share data is largely due to perceived fears of 1) competition for publications based on the shared data, 2) a lack of recognition for shared data, and 3) logistical barriers [@palmer2004; @hampton2013].
+Reluctance to share data is largely due to perceived fears of 1) competition for publications based on the shared data, 2) a lack of recognition for sharing data, and 3) logistical barriers [@palmer2004; @hampton2013].
 These concerns are often not as serious as they first appear [@parr2005, @hampton2013].
 Many data sharing initiatives allow for data embargoes or limitations on direct competition that can last for several years while the authors develop their publications and thus avoid competition for deriving publications from the data.
-Additionally, datasets are now considered citable entities and data providers receive recognition in the form of increased citation metrics and credit on CVs and grant applications.
+As mentioned above, datasets are now considered citable entities and data providers receive recognition in the form of increased citation metrics and credit on CVs and grant applications [@piwowar2007; @piwowar2013; @poisot2013].
-Lastly, logistical barriers to data sharing are diminishing as high profile archives for data and code are becoming more numerous and receiving greater attention [@parr2005; @hampton2013].
+Lastly, logistical barriers to data sharing are diminishing as data archives become increasingly common and easy to use [@parr2005; @hampton2013].
 As a result, it is increasingly beneficial to the individual researcher to share data in the most useful manner possible.

 2. Provide metadata